MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/users-credential-types.md

 ---
-title: Users and Credential Authorization
+title:  Authentication and credential types
 description: This article explains how the credential authorization mechanism works for users of Business Central and how to configure credential types for on-premises.
-author: edupont04
+author: jswymer

-ms.custom: na
+ms.custom: bap-template
-ms.reviewer: na
+ms.reviewer: jswymer
-ms.suite: na
-ms.tgt_pltfrm: na
+ms.service: d365-business-central
 ms.topic: conceptual
-ms.author: edupont
+ms.author: jswymer
-ms.date: 11/19/2021
+ms.date: 04/26/2023
 ---
-# Authentication and Credential Types for [!INCLUDE[prod_long](../developer/includes/prod_long.md)]
+# Authentication and credential types for [!INCLUDE[prod_long](../developer/includes/prod_long.md)]

 In [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online, users are added through the Microsoft 365 admin center.
 Once users are created in Microsoft 365, they can be imported into the **Users** window in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
 For more information, see [Managing Users and Permissions](/dynamics365/business-central/ui-how-users-permissions) in the business functionality content.

-## Configuring Authentication for On-Premises Deployments
+## Configuring authentication for on-premises deployments
 An on-premises deployment of [!INCLUDE[prod_short](../developer/includes/prod_short.md)] supports several credential authorization mechanisms for users.
 When you create a user, you provide different information depending on the credential type that you're using in the current [!INCLUDE[server](../developer/includes/server.md)] instance.

 > [!IMPORTANT]
 > All users of a [!INCLUDE[server](../developer/includes/server.md)] instance must be using the same credential type.
 In on-premises deployments, you can specify which credential type is used for a particular [!INCLUDE[server](../developer/includes/server.md)] instance in the [!INCLUDE[admintool](../developer/includes/admintool.md)].

 ### Credential Types

 [!INCLUDE[prod_short](../developer/includes/prod_short.md)] on-premises supports the following credential types.

 |Credential types|[!INCLUDE[bp_tabledescription](../developer/includes/bp_tabledescription_md.md)]|